-I just joined the Department of Statistics, The University of Chicago this summer 2019 as an assistant professor.
+I am currently an assistant professor at the Department of Statistics, the University of Chicago.

 I received my Ph.D. in statistics from Stanford in 2016 (adviser: Art B. Owen) and B.S. in Mathematics and Applied Mathematics from Peking University in 2011.
 I was a postdoc researcher with Nancy R. Zhang at Wharton Statistics Department from 2016-2019.

 My main research interest is in developing statistical methods for cutting-edge bio-technologies and genetic problems.
 I currently work on problems in single-cell RNA sequencing, Mendelian Randomization and structural variation in the 3D genome.
 My research also includes factor models and multiple hypotheses testing, and their applications in statistical genetics.